TriLab-bioinf/WORKSHOP2024_2/Workshop_2_guide.md

 Fraction of reads explained by "1+-, 1-+, 2++, 2--": 0.9371
 ```

-Forward and reverse
-Stranded: how to check if seq data is stranded or not?

-4. SAM/BAM
-5. GTF/GFF
-6. VCF

 ## B- Proprocessing of sequencing reads
 ### B.1 Quality control of sequencing data
 ```